vkurenkov/language-grounding-multigoal/README.md

 Some of the properties above lead to the POMDP-environment which is hard.
 Other properties incur sparsity, and it is still a crucial and ongoing challenge for the reinforcement learning field.

+Based on the properties above, we start from the "easiest" environments and proceed to the "hardest" ones.

+***
+**First level**: Provide as much information as possible but vary sparsity of the reward.
+  1. List of visited items + full view of the map + reward as a distance metric
+  2. List of visited items + full view of the map + reward at every item
+  3. List of visited items + full view of the map + reward at the last item

+***
+**Second level**: The same as above but with the partial view of the map.
+  1. List of visited items + partial view of the map + reward as a distance metric
+  2. List of visited items + partial view of the map + reward at every item
+  3. List of visited items + partial view of the map + reward at the last item

+***
+**Third level**: Do not deduce the list of visited items manually and vary the sparsity of the reward.
+  1. Full view of the map + reward as a distance metric
+  2. Full view of the map + reward at every item
+  3. Full view of the map + reward at the last item

+***
+**Fourth level**: The same as above but with the partial view of the map.
+  1. Partial view of the map + reward as a distance metric
+  2. Partial view of the map + reward at every item
+  3. Partial view of the map + reward at the last item

+***

+Having a list of visited items gives us an opportunity to use several value functions (e.g. Horde) or Universal Value Function Approximator approach.
+So it is relatively easy to solve such environment when compared to not having a list of visited items.
+The agent should somehow find ways to infer this list.
+And reward sparsity takes a crucial role in this case, as we will see later.

+Partial view + distance to the current item - is a POMDP in cases where equidistant items are not visible to the agent.
+We artificially create a limitation, such that we do not deduce the list of visited items based on the view of the map.
+But, one of the interesting outcomes would be to have an agent that can deduce such information automatically.

 ## Research Questions

 - How good is the agent in an MDP-environment?
   - Training performance metrics: the total number of timesteps; average reward; an average number of timesteps;
   - Generalization performance metrics: success rate; an average number of timesteps;